sirech/homepage2/src/pages/articles/2021-01-24-oauth-authorization-code-flow-pkce-for-react/index.md

 }
 ```

 If you have worked with hooks already, you'll have seen this pattern.
-If we click the login button, the OAuth dance begins.
+Once we click on the login button, the OAuth dance begins.
 We land on a form like this:

 <figure class="figure">
   <img src="./images/auth0-screen.png" alt="Auth0 screen" />